NACLab/ngc-learn/docs/tutorials/neurocog/mod_stdp.md

 <img src="../../images/tutorials/neurocog/modstdp_syn_dynamics.jpg" width="500" />

+Notice, first, that the middle plot for MSTDP (the red curve in the middle plot) essentially mimics the update produced by STDP for the first `100` ms and then flips (becomes a mirror image) of the STDP trajectory; this is due to the fact that, as you can see in the code you wrote earlier for the spike train simulation, the reward signal changes sign after `100` ms and since MSTDP is effectively the product of the reward and an STDP synaptic update the sign of the synaptic change will flip as well.
+Finally, notice that the MSTDP-ET yields a smoothened change in synaptic efficacy (the blue curve in the bottom plot); this is due to the eligibility trace leakily integrating the STDP updates over time (and ultimately multiplying the trace by the reward at time `t`).

-and then we will plot the dynamics of important compartments the drive the operation of the various STDP models with the following code block:
+We will then plot the dynamics of important compartments the drive the operation of the various STDP models with the following code block:

 ```python